awie3di/docs/articles/quickstart/native/android/04-user-profile.md

 ```

 ::: panel Modifying the UI
-You cannot modify the UI inside the `onSuccess()` method because the method works in a second thread.
-To solve this issue, you can choose between three options:
+You can't modify the UI inside the `onSuccess()` method because the method works in a second thread.
+To solve this issue, you can:
 * Persist the data
 * Create a task in the UI thread
 * Create a handler to receive the information